NCAR/sfit-processing-environment/README.md

 use the above for all folders.

-Additionally, the main python scripts on each folder use the shebang:
+Additionally, the main python scripts on each folder use the shebang (top line in any script for standalone executable without typing python):

 ```
 #!/usr/bin/python3
 ```

-you can either modify thie line with you prefered python version or over run by using, for example,
+you can either modify thie line with you prefered python version or typy your python version in the command line, for example,

 ```
 $ /usr/bin/python2.7 sfit4Layer1.py -?